section-engineering-education/engineering-education/articles/react-native-firebase-facebook-authentication/index.md

 ### Setting up the Firebase project

-Head to the [Firebase console](console.firebase.google.com/u/0/) and sign in to your account.

-Create a new project.
+Head to the [Firebase console](console.firebase.google.com/u/0/), sign in to your account and Create a new project.

 ![Create New Project](firebase_new.png)

-Once you create a new project, you'll see the dashboard.
+You'll be presented with the dashboard once you create the new project.

 ![New Dashboard](new_dashboard.png)